january 12 - february 26, 2018

 Weft investigates how we weave our personal narrative from the people, places, and communities we come to know throughout our lives.
 Developed in residencies in the U.S and abroad through site-based improvisation, dance for camera, and studio practice, this multi-media solo work incorporates movement, music, film projection, and textiles in an intimate live performance that attempts to unravel the thread of one artist’s journey.
+Original score by Galen Bremer.
+World premiere on November 8, 2017 at Cucalorus Festival, Thalian Theater in Wilmington, NC.

 October 16 - November 2 2017, I was an artist in residence at the Seoul Dance Center in South Korea for the development of Weft, a multimedia collaboration with composer/videographer Galen Bremer.
 During this time I also offered a series of workshops for movers of all levels at SDC, and for pre-professional dancers at the Ewha Dance Academy in Incheon.
 You can view more photos of my time in Seoul here.